andrew2020wit/foreign-reader/README.md

 ## Books

-You have to create your own books from txt-file, srt-file, or epub-file.
+You have to create your own books from txt-file, or epub-file.

 But, to try this application, you can also take books from here: